impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 I feel like that's a good enough answer for now, so I keep going.

-So getting back to [the problem that initiated this whole discussion](https://github.com/rbenv/rbenv/issues/14), some Ruby programs (which would be affected if a Ruby shim were being used) were calling `ruby -S` to execute certain files, meaning those files would be checked for a Ruby shebang before being executed.
+So getting back to [the problem that initiated this whole discussion](https://github.com/rbenv/rbenv/issues/14){:target="_blank" rel="noopener"}, some Ruby programs (which would be affected if a Ruby shim were being used) were calling `ruby -S` to execute certain files, meaning those files would be checked for a Ruby shebang before being executed.
 But RBENV shims use a `bash` shebang, not a `ruby` shebang.

-According to [this issue](https://github.com/rbenv/rbenv/issues/14), the Rubinius installer included certain lines of code which would have caused an error when used with the version of RBENV at that time (SHA # 2fa743206067034aa5a68d7d730b6cbbb3db8124):
+According to [this issue](https://github.com/rbenv/rbenv/issues/14){:target="_blank" rel="noopener"}, the Rubinius installer included certain lines of code which would have caused an error when used with the version of RBENV at that time (SHA # 2fa743206067034aa5a68d7d730b6cbbb3db8124):

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-414am.png" width="90%" style="border: 1px solid black; padding: 0.5em">